jonfanlab/Metagrating-Topology-Optimization/README.md

 ## Requirements
 Matlab 2015b or newer.
 Older versions may be sufficient but have not been tested.

 RETICOLO - rigourous coupled wave analysis (RCWA) solver.
 Can be downloaded from [RETICOLO](https://www.lp2n.institutoptique.fr/equipes-de-recherche-du-lp2n/light-complex-nanostructures).
 Copy the folder `reticolo_allege` into the working directory.
-Copy the provided version of retu.m into the `reticolo_allege`directory as the newer version was causing some instabilities.
+Copy the provided version of retu.m into the `reticolo_allege` directory as the default retu.m file from newer downloads was causing instabilities.

 ## Quick Start
 Run `RunOpt.m` with default parameters.
 The example optimization should begin immediately if all files have been installed corrected.